maylay/postActiv/CONFIGURE.md

 choice for any public site.
 Note that some other servers will not accept notices if you apply a stricter license than this.

+As of 2016, this is largely disregarded in the Fediverse -mb

-* type: one of 'cc' (for Creative Commons licenses), 'allrightsreserved' (default copyright), or 'private' (for private and confidential information).
+* type (enum["cc", "allrightsreserved", "private"], default 'cc'): one of 'cc' (for Creative Commons licenses), 'allrightsreserved' (default copyright), or 'private' (for private and confidential information).

-* owner: for 'allrightsreserved' or 'private', an assigned copyright holder (for example, an employer for a private site).
-If not specified, will be attributed to 'contributors'.
+* owner (string, default 'contributors'): for 'allrightsreserved' or 'private', an assigned copyright holder (for example, an employer for a private site).

-* url: URL of the license, used for links.
+* url (string, default null): URL of the license, used for links.

-* title: Title for the license, like 'Creative Commons Attribution 3.0'.
+* title (string, default null): Title for the license, like 'Creative Commons Attribution 3.0'.

-* image: A button shown on each page for the license.
+* image (string, default null): URL of a button shown on each page for the license.

 mail